The Underlying Problems of Complexity in computing

 multicellular systems -- Architectural strategies for

-managing cooperation between biological cells emerged more than
+managing cooperation between cells emerged more than 500 million

 years ago.
 They are nearly universal in multicellular

 organisms.
-And they all evolved before or coincident with
+And they each evolved before or coincident with

 the emergence of multicellular life.
-Now webs of cooperating
+Webs of cooperating

 computers are evolving similar principles.